-Weeks after MSRDC repaired the flyover after it developed cracks on slabs underneath it and opened it to traffic on May 31, the first rains have left behind potholes at several patches
+MSRDC repaired the flyover after it developed cracks on slabs underneath it and opened it to traffic on May 31, but the first spell of rains have left behind potholes at several patches

 It has only been a few weeks since the southbound stretch of the Dindoshi flyover opened for traffic on May 31, but the first spell of rains has already caused potholes to develop on the road.
 This, after the Maharashtra State Road Development Corporation spent lakhs to repair the bridge.

 Potholes have appeared on the flyover in the first few spells of the rains.
 Pic/Kaushik Thanekar

 The bridge had been put under repairs after a team of experts from IIT-Bombay, in their analyses, found that nine slabs of the flyover had cracked.
 The report stated, “It’s not possible to pinpoint any specific reason for the crack in the slabs, however, their nature appears to be primarily structural and due to bending of the slabs.